 The Resistance Museum in Champigny sur Marne

-To assist visitors in their journey, the Museum was divided into several rooms with specific dates.
-Room 1 talks about the origins of 1930-1940.
-Room 2 refers to the departure and the affirmation of the resistance of 1940-1942.
-Room 3 traces the epics of the resistance that goes on the offensive from November 11, 1942 to June 6, 1944.
-Room 4 exposes all objects about liberation.
-Finally, Room 5 recalls the milestones of the future.
-All these exhibitions have as main objective to transmit to the greatest number, a part of the history of this rather difficult period of the world in general, and of France in particular.
+To guide visitors on their historical journey, the Museum is divided into several rooms, each dedicated to specific periods.
+Room 1 discusses the origins from 1930-1940.
+Room 2 addresses the emergence and affirmation of the Resistance from 1940-1942.
+Room 3 recounts the epic saga of the Resistance going on the offensive from November 11, 1942, to June 6, 1944.
+Room 4 showcases all objects related to liberation.
+Finally, Room 5 reflects on key future milestones.
+The main goal of all these exhibits is to impart knowledge to the widest possible audience about this challenging era in the history of France and the world at large.

 The Emile Jean Museum in Villiers sur Marne